14 Top-Rated Things to Do in Ridgefield, CT

 The Ridgefield Library has been offering the community access to fabulous books, talks, films, and other interesting projects for over 100 years.
 Housed in a historic building on Main Street, the library is much bigger, brighter, and more modern inside than its older façade lets on.

 In addition to books galore, the library is home to a small shop called The Store @ Ridgefield Library.
-It boasts plenty of gifts perfect for book lovers and writers.
+It boasts plenty of gifts perfect for book lovers and writers and is open daily.

 Are you a local?
 Why not enjoy your book outside in Ballard Park.
 It's just across the street and boasts a ton of comfy spots on the grass for a reading sesh.